Resend vs SendGrid in 2026: What the Comparisons Leave Out

 Where SendGrid falls short

-- No more free tier: The permanent free plan is gone.
-You get 60 days, then it's $19.95/mo minimum.
+- No permanent free tier for new direct signups: You get 60 days, then it's $19.95/mo minimum.

 - The whole experience feels antiquated: The dashboard, the docs, the SDK patterns.
 Compared to Resend or Dreamlit, using SendGrid is like stepping back in time.